 - 1. A financial institution described in section 581 or 591(a) (such as a domestic bank, trust company, building and loan or savings and loan association).

 - 2. A credit union.

-- 3. A federal government agency including:
+- A federal government agency including:

 - a.
 A department,

 - b.
 An agency,

 - c.
 A court or court administrative office, or

 - d.
 An instrumentality in the executive, judicial, or legislative branch of the government, including government corporations.

 - 4. Any of the following, its successor, or subunit of one of the following:

 - a.
 Federal Deposit Insurance Corporation,

 - b.
 Resolution Trust Corporation,

 - c.
 National Credit Union Administration,

 - d.
 Any military department,

 - e.
 U.S. Postal Service, or

 - f.
 Postal Rate Commission.

 - 5. A corporation that is a subsidiary of a financial institution or credit union, but only if, because of your affiliation, you are subject to supervision and examination by a federal or state regulatory agency.

-- 6. For discharges occurring on or after January 1, 2005, any organization, a significant trade or business of which is the lending of money, such as a finance company or credit card company (whether or not affiliated with a financial institution).
+- 6. Any organization whose significant trade or business is the lending of money, such as a finance company or credit card company (whether or not affiliated with a financial institution).
 The lending of money is a significant trade or business if money is lent on a regular and continuing basis.
 Regulations section 1.6050P-2(b) lists three safe harbors under which reporting may not be required for the current year.
 See Safe harbor rules below.